See exclusive deals in your area

 For more detail on the gasoline versions of this mid-size sedan, see our review of the 2017 Ford Fusion.

 Fusion Hybrid styling

 The Fusion’s racy fastback shape starts with a large oblong grille opening and slants down to a tail that could almost be a hatchback—but isn't.
-For 2017, the grille is wider and crisper, and headlamps are now LEDs.
+For 2017, the grille is wider and crisper, and headlights are now LEDs.
 The Fusion tends to look better in darker shades that play up its racy lines, whereas light colors make it look heavier and thicker through the middle.

 Inside, Ford's "all-glass" instrument cluster lets drivers configure the variety of graphic displays and data that they prefer.
 Thankfully, Ford has retained old-style knobs for controls like climate adjustment and radio volume that are frequently used.
 Other controls are operated via capacitive touch-sensitive buttons, which can prove frustrating until you learn their quirks.
-But the controversial MyFord Touch voice and touch input systems have been replaced by an all-new Sync3 system that has much plainer graphics but promises faster and more accurate responses.
+But the controversial MyFord Touch voice and touch input systems have been replaced by an all-new Sync3 system that has much plainer graphics but faster and more accurate responses.

 Both hybrid Fusion models provide decent interior volume, although that descending fastback roofline can hurt rear head room—especially when the optional sunroof is fitted.
 The seats are well-shaped and comfortable, with a recycled synthetic material covering base-model Hybrid seats.
-Despite wheel wells that push front passengers' feet toward the center of the car, there's ample knee room for four six-foot adults.
+Despite wheel wells that push front passengers' feet toward the center of the car, there's ample knee room for four 6-foot adults.